therealplato/grpcc-container/README.md

 ### grpcc-container
 This project defines a container for running the command line grpcc client.

+Forked from njpatel/grpcc to therealplato/grpcc to fix some linux containerization problems.

 +---docker-machine or k8s pod--------+
 | +-therealplato/grpcc-container----+|
 | |                                 ||